Agricultural Literacy Curriculum Matrix

 Inside the cocoon, the larva transforms into a pupa—developing eyes, legs, and wings.
 When the bee is fully grown, it chews its way out of the cell and emerges as an adult.
 It takes 16 days for a queen bee to develop from an egg to an adult; worker bees take 18-22 days, and drones need 24 days.

-Ask students, "Why are honey bees important to humans?"
+- Ask the students, "Why are honey bees important to humans?"

 Activity 1: Bee Anatomy